zeitgeistpm/documentation/docs/learn/market-rules.md

   or beneficial side effect.
 Sometimes it is a harm to be mitigated.
 - For any genuinely interesting question, it is possible to frame markets in a way that doesn’t have these bad outcomes.
-If there isn’t, then it’s not a market that is good to make
+If there isn’t, then it’s not a market that is good to make.
 - Zeitgeist is allows far more freedom of action here than other prediction markets.
 If you wish to discuss this, please have an example of a specific market you wish to create.
 Responding to queries here is a lower priority than